ghiscoding/Angular-Slickgrid/README.md

 You like and use this great library `Angular-Slickgrid`?
 You can always upvote :star: and/or contribute :)

 ## Like my work?
-If you like my work, you can support me with caffeine :smile:
+If you like my work, you can also support me with caffeine :smile:
 [Buy Me a Coffee](https://ko-fi.com/N4N679OT)

 ## Screenshots